-Section 5 of the Voting Rights Act requires covered jurisdictions, including the State of Texas, to obtain federal preclearance for all new voting practices and procedures.
-Preclearance is obtained by the jurisdiction demonstrating, either to the federal district court in Washington, DC or the Justice Department, that its new voting provisions neither have the purpose nor will have the effect of discriminating on the basis of race, color, or membership in a language minority group.
+At the time of this litigation, Section 5 of the Voting Rights Act required covered jurisdictions, including the State of Texas, to obtain federal preclearance for all new voting practices and procedures.
+Preclearance could be obtained by Texas demonstrating, either to the federal district court in Washington, DC or the Justice Department, that its new voting provisions neither would have the purpose nor would have the effect of discriminating on the basis of race, color, or membership in a language minority group.

 Following a four-day trial in July 2012, the three-judge district court issued a unanimous opinion on August 30, 2012 denying Section 5 preclearance.
+888 F. Supp.
+2d 113 (D.D.C.).
 The court found that Texas' photo ID requirement would have a prohibited retrogressive effect on the opportunity of minority citizens to participate in the political process.
 The court summarized its opinion as follows:

 The State of Texas enacted a voter ID law that - at least to our knowledge - is the most stringent in the country.
 That law will almost certainly have a retrogressive effect: it imposes strict unforgiving burdens on the poor, and racial minorities in Texas are disproportionately likely to live in poverty.

-Slip opinion at 55.
+Id. at 144.
 Although the court did not reach the issue of discriminatory purpose, the court emphasized that, during consideration of the photo ID legislation, the Texas legislature defeated several proposed amendments that were aimed at minimizing the impact of the new requirement on poor and minority citizens.

 Texas also has asserted in this lawsuit that Section 5 is unconstitutional.
 The district court, however, has postponed any ruling on that question pending the Supreme Court's decision in Shelby County v.
 Holder later this year regarding the constitutionality of Congress' reauthorization of Section 5 in 2006.